-Separated from Seattle by Olympic National Forest, Kalaloch is a little resort area perched on the Pacific Ocean, a favorite getaway of Rhys Subitch, our loans editor.
+Separated from Seattle by Olympic National Forest, Kalaloch is a little resort area perched on the Pacific Ocean and a favorite getaway for Rhys Subitch, our loans editor.
 “There’s camping or cabins available, depending on how much you want to rough it,” Subitch said.
-“One of my favorite parts of camping there was that I could walk to the forest or the beach, depending on which direction I went, and it was the same amount of time.”
+“One of my favorite parts of camping there was that I could walk to the forest or the beach depending on which direction I went, and it was the same amount of time.”

 Keep in mind that Kalaloch isn’t a town, and it’s not for vacationers that thrive on dining out and partying it up.
 Instead, it’s a natural oasis that’ll give you and your travel companions ample room to breathe, away from the maddening crowds.

-“As with any Washington beaches, you will likely get some gray days.
+“As with any Washington beach, you will likely get some gray days.
 Even in August there was one gray day while I was camping … so windbreakers are a must,” Subitch added.

 - Kalaloch is about three hours west of Seattle.